 Researchers have conducted myriad functional neuroimaging studies to identify the neural correlates of social exclusion.
 These studies often use the cyberball task (cite), where participants are excluded from a virtual ball tossing game by two other players.
 Recent meta-analyses of these social exclusion studies have found that exclusion elicits neural activation in regions associated with emotion salience and regulation (Cacioppo et al., 2013; Vijayakumar et al., 2017).
 For instance, the anterior cingulate cortex (ACC) is among the regions consistently activated during social exclusion, and its activation could be interpreted as a deviation from expectations or the processing of salient subjective emotional experiences (Vijayakumar et al., 2017).
 Another region consistently activated during social exclusion is the orbitofrontal cortex (OFC), which is often implicated to play a role in emotion regulation (Golkar et al., 2012).

-ocial exclusion has also been found to recruit brain regions implicated in social cognition and mentalizing (i.e., understanding other’s mental state).
+Social exclusion has also been found to recruit brain regions implicated in social cognition and mentalizing (i.e., understanding other’s mental state).
 Past studies on the neural correlates of mentalizing have documented a network of brain regions consistently activated during tasks that involve understanding the mental states of others, including the dorsomedial prefrontal cortex (DMPFC), middle medial prefrontal cortex (MMPFC), ventromedial prefrontal cortex (VMPFC), precuneus, bilateral temporoparietal junction (TPJ), and right superior temporal sulcus (RSTS) (Dufour et al., 2013; Frith & Frith, 2006).
 Studies on the neural response to social exclusion showed that part of this brain network, particularly the DMPFC and precuneus, were involved in processing social exclusion (Cacioppo et al., 2013; Vijayakumar et al., 2017).
 Activation in these regions could reflect participants’ engagement of mentalizing processes aimed at trying to understand the mental states of the perpetrators (e.g., thinking of their motivations for exclusion), or trying to adaptively regulate social behavior by processing social cues with new information regarding the current situation (Van Overwalle & Baetens, 2009).

 Developmentally, adolescents go through a significant amount of brain maturation that is accompanied by physical, neural, social and emotional changes.
-A meta-analysis of adolescents’ (ages 7 to 18) and adults’ responses to social exclusion suggests adolescents may recruit additional neural systems in responding to social exclusion compared to adults (Vijayakumar et al., 2017).
+A meta-analysis of adolescents’ (ages 7 -18 years) and adults’ responses to social exclusion suggests adolescents may recruit additional neural systems in responding to social exclusion compared to adults (Vijayakumar et al., 2017).
 In adolescent samples, social exclusion was found to elicit neural activity in the left OFC and the VS. In addition to the reception, learning, and prediction of rewarding outcomes (McClure et al., 2003; J. O’Doherty et al., 2004; J. P. O’Doherty et al., 2003; Pei et al., 2020), the VS is also involved in the cognitive reappraisal of negative stimuli (Doré et al., 2017; Goldin et al., 2008; Ochsner et al., 2002, 2004; van Reekum et al., 2007), suggesting that the VS may also play a key role in the regulation and reappraisal of negative emotions in adolescents.

 1.3 Social media and social exclusion

 Given that social exclusion threatens our fundamental needs for connection and belongingness, and that social media can be an effective tool for establishing these social connections, prior work has investigated the role of social media in situations of social exclusion or rejection.
 This line of work has provided consistent evidence that social media may alleviate or buffer the negative impact of social exclusion.
-Research in this area has most commonly employed the cyberball paradigm (Williams & Jarvis, 2006).
+Research in this area has most commonly employed the cyberball paradigm as well (Williams & Jarvis, 2006).
 Participants are often led to believe that the two other players are two individuals from other sites, when in fact they are computers with pre-programmed actions.